Pollards Hill

 Pollards Hill is a small residential district straddling the south London boroughs of Croydon and Merton between Mitcham, Norbury and Thornton Heath.
-The boundary of the two boroughs is a street named Recreation Way.
-No roads directly cross the Croydon/Merton divide, and streets were planned according to each borough, leading to differing architectural or building schemes.
+The boundary of the two boroughs is crossed by three streets which change name as each side was planned by modern local government systems, also leading to differing architecture.
 Pollards Hill lends its name to a ward of the London Borough of Merton.

 History

-Mitcham Borough Council (MBC) dissolved in 1965 on incorporation into London.
-It helped to meet the post-World War II housing shortage, wrought by the London Blitz, by building prefabricated ‘Arcon’ bungalows at Pollards Hill.
+Four landmark maisonette blocks with eponymous side roads were built by Mitcham Borough Council (MBC) in the 1950s on Yorkshire Road: Westmorland Square (1950), Hertford Way, Berkshire Way and then Castleton Road (1956).
+That council dissolved in 1965 on incorporation into London.
+It also helped to meet the post-World War II housing shortage, wrought by the London Blitz, by building prefabricated ‘Arcon’ bungalows at Pollards Hill.
 The first were ready by January 1946, meant to last about 10 years.
 Many remained until the mid-1960s.
-The pre-fabs were mostly demolished in the 1960s, to make way for a new, high density, low-rise scheme that was constructed by Merton London Borough Council and Wimpey Homes between 1967 and 1971.
+The pre-fabs were mostly demolished in the 1960s, to make way for a new, quite high density, low-rise housing that was constructed by Merton London Borough Council and Wimpey Homes between 1967 and 1971.

-Separately, four landmark maisonette blocks were built by MBC in the 1950s on Yorkshire Road: Westmorland Square (1950), Castleton Road (1956) and between those years Hertford Way and Berkshire Way.

 A branch library and community centre were built, which received a design award.

 Governance

 Councillors

 Both sides of Pollards Hill elected Labour Party councillors at the last Council elections in May 2022.
-At present in the local government re-warding process used nationally for the regular election of a delegation of councillors, it lends its name to a ward of the Merton.
+At present in the re-warding process used nationally for the regular election of local councillors, it lends its name to a ward of Merton London Borough Council.